dlwicksell/nodem/README.md

 ## Disclaimer ##

-Nodem is experimental, and not yet ready for production.
-It is a work in progress, and as such, its interface is likely to change.
+Nodem is still in development and its interface may change in future versions.
+Use in production at your own risk.

 ## Summary and Info ##